guettli/usability/README.md

 ### Package name differ

 Package names differ across linux distributions.
 Containers improve this, since this reduces the need to make things portable.

+## Slack

+### Links: Which channel?

+Slack links to a message look like this: `https://yourname.slack.com/archives/GSCDS5XCN/p1783140488002900`` It would make sense that you can at least guess which channel this message belongs to.